vaughnteegarden/slate/source/index.html.md

 The SDK for **IOS** can be downloaded here:

-* <a href="https://www.rezolve.com/sdk-releases/rezolve-ios-sdk-1.4-release_arm64.zip">rezolve-ios-sdk-1.4-release_arm64.zip</a> - for testing on iPhone and iPad
+* <a href="https://www.rezolve.com/sdk-releases/rezolve-ios-sdk-.1.5.0.zip">rezolve-ios-sdk-.1.5.0.zip</a> - contains libraries for both ARM and x86.
-* <a href="https://www.rezolve.com/sdk-releases/rezolve-ios-sdk-1.4-release_x86_64.zip">rezolve-ios-sdk-1.4-release_x86_64.zip</a> - for testing on x86 emulator

 The SDK for **Android** can be downloaded here:

-* <a href="https://www.rezolve.com/sdk-releases/rezolve-android-sdk-1.4-release.aar">rezolve-android-sdk-1.4-release.aar</a> - for all platforms
+* <a href="https://www.rezolve.com/sdk-releases/rezolve-android-sdk-1.5.17-release.aar">rezolve-android-sdk-1.5.17-release.aar</a> - for all platforms

 ## Set up the SDK - IOS